Anastasiya-m4c/kindyy/README.md

 ### Future developments

-**XXX**
-_Objective:_
-_User Story:_
+- **User Reviews and Ratings**
+Allow parents to leave reviews and rate childcare providers, helping others make informed decisions.

+- **Advanced Search & Filters**
+Add filters for more detailed search criteria like age groups accepted, special needs support, opening hours, price range, and languages spoken.

+- **Booking and Availability Calendar**
+Enable parents to check availability and book childcare slots directly through the platform.

+- **User Profiles and Dashboards**
+Provide both parents and providers with personalized dashboards to manage their bookings, posts, preferences, and communication.

+- **Messaging System**
+Add an internal messaging feature so parents and providers can communicate securely without sharing personal contact details.

+- **Mobile App Development**
+Create a mobile app for easier access on the go, with push notifications for booking updates or new posts.

+- **Integration with Payment Systems**
+Facilitate secure payments or deposits for childcare services through the platform.

-**AAA WCAG Accessibility Standards**
+- **AAA WCAG Accessibility Standards**
-_Objective:_ Address any outstanding accessibility warnings to achieve AAA standard.
-_User Story:_ I want this game to be fully accessible with best practices followed so that it's fully compatible with assistive technologies.
+Further development for this site to be fully accessible with best practices followed so that it's fully compatible with assistive technologies.

 ### Wireframes